Larina Alton

 Experience

-- Lead trial counsel representing defendant accused of infringement of four different patents claiming mechanical and electrical technology in consumer products.
+• Lead trial counsel representing defendant accused of infringement of four different patents claiming mechanical and electrical technology in consumer products.
 Attained stipulated dismissal of underlying claims premised upon successful inter partes review campaign regarding asserted patents, summarized in part below, and subject to confidential terms.
 Polygroup Macau Ltd. V. Willis Electric Co.
 Ltd., 3:15-cv-00552 (W.D.N.C.
 2020).

-- Lead trial counsel representing a Petitioner/accused infringer.
+• Lead trial counsel representing a petitioner/accused infringer.
 Achieved finding of invalidity of two patents in their entirety, arguing that they were invalid because they disclosed only minor variations from the client’s own patents and products.
-IPR2017-00331, IPR2017-00334 (PTAB May 7, 2018) (Papers 45-46 respectively).
+IPR2017-00331, IPR2017-00334 (PTAB May 7, 2018) (Papers 45-46, respectively).

-- Lead trial counsel who successfully persuaded the PTAB to invalidate all independent claims of a patent the client was accused of infringing, IPR2017-00309 (PTAB May 7, 2018) (Paper 47), and successfully argued the remaining dependent claims, 2-3 and 5-10, were improperly preserved before the Federal Circuit, 2018-2125, 2018-2151 (Fed.
+• Lead trial counsel who successfully persuaded the PTAB to invalidate all independent claims of a patent the client was accused of infringing, IPR2017-00309 (PTAB May 7, 2018) (Paper 47), and successfully argued the remaining dependent claims, 2-3 and 5-10, were improperly preserved before the Federal Circuit, 2018-2125, 2018-2151 (Fed.
 Cir.
 2019).
 Counsel achieved remand to the PTAB to reconsider the validity of the remaining claims.
-Settlement and voluntary dismissal was achieved on behalf of the client before remand considerations were concluded.
+Settlement and voluntary dismissal were achieved on behalf of the client before remand considerations were concluded.

-- Sole/lead attorney for the first TRO filing in the District of Minnesota under the Federal Defend Trade Secrets Act for a Fortune 500 company, Vista Outdoors, Inc., in Federal Cartridge Company, et al v.
+• Sole/lead attorney for the first TRO filing in the District of Minnesota under the Federal Defend Trade Secrets Act for a Fortune 500 company, Vista Outdoors, Inc., in Federal Cartridge Company, et al v.
 DaVinci Arms, LLC, 0:16-cv-02011 (D. Minn.).
 Achieved an immediate settlement for her client (and attorney fees to conclude this matter totaled under $25,000).

-- Drafted early summary judgement pleadings for a subsidiary of a Fortune 500 company, Estee Lauder, accused of design patent infringement that resulted in dismissal of all claims in Z Produx v.
+• Drafted early summary judgement pleadings for a subsidiary of a Fortune 500 company, Estee Lauder, accused of design patent infringement that resulted in dismissal of all claims in Z Produx v.
 Make Up Art Cosmetics, 14-1143 (Fed.
 Cir.) & 2-13-cv-00734 (CACD).
 The Federal Circuit affirmed in a summary order.
 Ms. Alton was primary draftsman for the appellate pleadings.

-- Lead trial attorney representing the Patent Owner, achieving confirmation that all claims of two of her client’s patents were valid.
+• Lead trial attorney representing the patent owner, achieving confirmation that all claims of two of her client’s patents were valid.
 In doing so, represented one of ten patent owners to ever obtain IPR Final Decisions determining that secondary considerations of non-obviousness negated a finding of patent invalidity, the second party to ever successfully argue that asserted art was not analogous to the claimed invention, and was also victorious on several claim-construction issues.

-- Leveraged the first-ever consumer survey submitted in an inter partes review proceeding to tie the success of commercial products to the patented claims, and to show clear consumer preference for the claimed invention.
+• Leveraged the first-ever consumer survey submitted in an inter partes review proceeding to tie the success of commercial products to the patented claims, and to show clear consumer preference for the claimed invention.
 Additional expert testimony amply supported commercial success in the form of increased margin and revenue for the patented products.
 As a result, a majority of the panel stated “[w]e are faced with a remarkable amount of evidence suggesting non-obviousness of the claimed invention.”

-- Prevailed upon remand for consideration of additional arguments, preserving the validity of her client’s claims; as to the one claim found invalid, the PTAB permitted amendment in one of the only cases ever to have done so – most of the others having also been litigated by Ms. Alton.
+• Prevailed upon remand for consideration of additional arguments, preserving the validity of client’s claims; as to the one claim found invalid, the PTAB permitted amendment in one of the only cases ever to have done so – most of the others having also been litigated by Ms. Alton.
 IPR2016-01610, IPR2016-01612 (PTAB Oct.
 30, 2020).

-- In IPR2016-01613 (PTAB Feb.
-26, 2018) (Paper 118), the client voluntarily cancelled independent Claim 1 of the Patent, and in the first ever allowance on a motion to amend, the PTAB granted the Patent Owner’s request to amend that claim.
+• In IPR2016-01613 (PTAB Feb.
+26, 2018) (Paper 118), the client voluntarily cancelled independent Claim 1 of the Patent, and in the first ever allowance on a motion to amend, the PTAB granted the patent owner’s request to amend that claim.
 Otherwise, every independent and dependent claim of the patent was valid.

-- Counsel in Honeywell International in Honeywell v.
-Navico, PTAB-IPR201501334 (USPN 7441189), and related district court proceeding, 14-cv-4740 (D. Minn), a dispute related to flight controls, and assisted in successfully leveraging a strong Petition for inter partes review into a favorable client settlement.
+• Counsel in Honeywell International in Honeywell v.
+Navico, PTAB-IPR201501334 (USPN 7441189), and related district court proceeding, 14-cv-4740 (D. Minn), a dispute related to flight controls, and assisted in successfully leveraging a strong petition for inter partes review into a favorable client settlement.

 Honors